FarrelBeso/cmsc127project/README.md

 3. Adding a function requires adding a new file within a folder.
 4. Once you're done adding the function in the file, connect it in the corresponding `index.js` in the folder.
 Follow the format from prior commands.
 5. You may now use it in the `app.js` in the folder.
 Follow the format to append it to the program from prior commands.
-6. Refactoring the functions within more discrete files (since the files currently would be too long) will be done later.

 ## Other Info